List of Farscape episodes: Season 3 (2001–02)

 The premiere of season three was preceded with a one-hour recap titled "Farscape Undressed" for new audiences.

 Season 4 (2002–03)

 The Peacekeeper Wars

 Following the series' unexpected cancellation in September 2002, a miniseries was produced to wrap up the season four cliffhanger and tie up some elements of the series in general.
-The Peacekeeper Wars was broadcast on October 17 and 18, 2004.
+The Peacekeeper Wars was broadcast on 17 and 18 October 2004.